Uganda at the 1968 Summer Olympics: Boxing

 Uganda sent eight boxers to compete at the Games.
 The boxing event was held at the Arena México in the Colonia Doctores district of Mexico City.
 Douglas Ogada, Matthias Ouma and Andrew Kajjo, were eliminated after losing their first bouts in the early rounds.
-Alex Odhiambo, entering in the second round, won his bout against Spaniard Mariano Pérez before being eliminated by American James Wallington.
+Alex Odhiambo, entering in the second round, won his bout against Spaniard Mariano Pérez before being eliminated by American Jim Wallington.
 David Jackson and Mohamed Muruli both advanced to the quarter-finals of the light-middleweight and lightweight divisions respectively before suffering defeat.
 Jackson was the youngest member of the Ugandan delegation, being aged 19 at the start of the Games.

 The remaining two Ugandan fighters in the quarter-finals, flyweight Leo Rwabwogo and bantamweight Eridadi Mukwanga, both won their bouts to reach the semi-finals.
 Rwabwogo defeated Hungarian Tibor Badari on points in the quarter-final while Mukvanga defeated Mexican Roberto Cervantes by the same method.
 By reaching the round, both fighters were guaranteed at least a bronze medal.
 Rwabwogo faced Polish fighter Artur Olech who had won the silver medal four years earlier in Tokyo.
 Olech defeated the Ugandan 3–2 on points.

 In his semi-final bout, Mukwanga defeated South Korean Chang Kyou-chul, progressing to the final after winning 4–1 on points.
 In the final he met Valerian Sokolov from the Soviet Union but suffered a TKO defeat when the referee stopped the fight in the second round.
 Rwabwogo and Mukwanga won a bronze and silver medal respectively, the first Olympic medals ever won by Uganda.